DusanKasan/parsemail/README.md

     // handle error
 }

-fmt.Println(email.Subject()) // not a method, parsed from header on demand fmt.Println(email.Cc()) // not a method, parsed from header on demand fmt.Println(email.HTMLBody) // this is not a method
+fmt.Println(email.Subject()) // parsed from header on demand fmt.Println(email.Cc()) // parsed from header on demand fmt.Println(email.HTMLBody) // this is not a method, parsed beforehand
 ```

 ## This library is WIP.